Job Search as an Immigrant: Overcoming the "U.S. Experience" Barrier

 The Power of Networking

-• Attend 2-3 networking events per month consistently
+• Attend 2-3 networking events monthly

 • Request 2-3 informational interviews per week